Automatic continuity of abstract homomorphisms between locally compact and Polish groups: Rigidity of semisimple Lie groups

 The following result is essential for almost all our rigidity results concerning Lie groups. \begin{Thm} Let $\mathbfcal K$ be an almost Polish class and suppose that $G$ is a Lie group in $\mathbfcal K$ whose Lie algebra is perfect.
 Suppose also that

 is a short exact sequence, for some abstract homomorphism $\phi$, and that $(K,N)\in\mathbfcal K_a$.
 If there exists a compact spacious subset $C\subseteq G$ whose preimage $\phi^{-1}(C)$ is $\mathbfcal K$-analytic, then $\phi$ is continuous and open. \end{Thm} \begin{proof} By our assumptions on $C$ we find elements $g_1,\ldots,g_r\in G$ such that the compact set $D=g_1CC^{-1}g_2CC^{-1}\cdots g_{r}CC^{-1}$ is a compact identity neighborhood.
 An iterated application of Lemma \ref{LittleLemma}(1) shows that its preimage $\phi^{-1}(D)$ is $\mathbfcal K$-analytic.
 Let $W\subseteq G$ be an arbitrary identity neighborhood.
 By Theorem~\ref{vdW2} we can find elements $a_1,\ldots,a_n\in G$ such that $M=[a_1,D]\cdots [a_n,D]\subseteq W$ is an identity neighborhood.
 Now we apply Lemma \ref{LittleLemma}(2) and (1) and conclude that its preimage $\phi^{-1}(M)$ is $\mathbfcal K$-analytic.
 By Theorem \ref{ContinuousOpenTheorem}, the homomorphism $\phi$ is continuous and open. \end{proof} The following immediate consequence will be generalized below.
 Under the additional assumption that $\phi$ is an isomorphism, $G$ is connected and that $\mathbfcal K$ is $\mathbfcal L^\sigma$ or $\mathbfcal P$, such a result is proved in \cite{Pejic,Ka74,Kal82}, respectively. \begin{Cor} Let $G$ be a compact Lie group whose Lie algebra is semisimple.
 Then $G$ is rigid within every almost Polish class $\mathbfcal K$ that contains $G$. \end{Cor} \begin{proof} We apply Theorem~\ref{MainThm} to the spacious set $C=G$. \end{proof} The following well-known fact about Lie groups will be used several times. \begin{Lem} Let $G$ be a Lie group.
-If $G/G^\circ$ is finitely generated, then $G$ has a finitely generated dense subgroup. \end{Lem} \begin{proof} It suffices to consider the case where $G$ is connected, and we proceed by induction on the dimension $n$ of the Lie group $G$.
+If $G/G^\circ$ is finitely generated, then $G$ has a finitely generated dense subgroup. \end{Lem} \begin{proof} Suppose first that $G$ is connected.
+We proceed by induction on the dimension $n$ of the connected Lie group $G$.
 The case $n=0$ is trivial.
 In general, let $H\subseteq G$ be a maximal closed connected proper subgroup in $G$.
 Such subgroups exist, since $\dim(G)$ is finite, and $\dim(H)<\dim(G)$.
 By the induction hypothesis, there exists a finite set $X\subseteq H$ which generates a dense subgroup of $H$.
 Let $c:\mathbb R\longrightarrow G$ be a $1$-parameter group whose image is not contained in $H$.
 Then $c(\mathbb R)\cup H$ generates a connected subgroup $L$ of $G$.
 Hence the closure $\overline L$ of $L$ is a closed connected subgroup.
 Thus $\overline L=G$ by the maximality of $H$.
 The real numbers $1,\sqrt2\in\mathbb R$ generate additively a dense subgroup in $\mathbb R$.
-Hence $\{c(1),c(\sqrt2)\}\cup X$ generates a dense subgroup in $G$. \end{proof} The following observation will be used below.
-If a Lie group $G$ acts continuously on a space $X$, and if the stabilizer $G_x$ of the point $x\in X$ is not open (i.e.~if $G^\circ\not\subseteq G_x$), then the orbit $G(x)\subseteq X$ contains a nonconstant path.
-For we may choose then a $1$-parameter group $c:\mathbb R\longrightarrow G$ which is not contained in $G_x$.
-Then $c([0,1])$ is not contained in $G_x$, and thus $t\longmapsto c(t)(x)$ is a nonconstant path in the orbit $G(x)$.
+Hence $\{c(1),c(\sqrt2)\}\cup X$ generates a dense subgroup in $G$.